Restless Chipotle

 Overhead view of Texas Sheet Cake with a serving being removed.

-1. Texas Sheet Cake - Original Texas Sheet Cake is tooth-achingly sweet and is kind of a combination of brownies-chocolate cake- pecan fudge.
+2. Texas Sheet Cake - Original Texas Sheet Cake is tooth-achingly sweet and is kind of a combination of brownies-chocolate cake- pecan fudge.
 It makes a big old sheet pan full of a thin, addictive cake that feeds everyone.
+That's why it's a classic potluck dessert!

-Cookies and Bars for Bake Sales and Potlucks
+Cookies and Bar Cookies for Bake Sales and Potlucks

 Cookies and bars are great potluck desserts AND for bake sales, too!
 You can make them ahead of time and freeze until needed.
 I tend to gravitate toward bars for potlucks because it's just less work to make a lot of them.